 The relay quickly reverts and switches OFF the supply to the vehicle electrical.

 However in the process it also latches itself so that it does not go into an oscillating mode.

 The relay contacts must be rated to handle the maximum allowable current specified for the vehicle's normal needs.

 The value of the sensing resistor should be carefully selected for the intended tripping operations at the correct over load levels.

-I used an iron wire (1mm dia.
-6 turns) in place of the sensing resistor and it could handle well up to 4 amps after which it forced the relay to trip.
+I used an iron wire (1mm thick, 6 turns, 1 inch diameter) in place of the sensing resistor and it could handle well up to 4 amps after which it forced the relay to trip.

 For higher currents lower number of turns may be tried.

 The "push to OFF" switch is used to reset the circuit, but only after the short circuit condition is properly rectified.